momonepal/Covid-Prediction-Nepal/README.md

-Covid Prediction of Nepal by using Gompertz Law
+Covid Prediction of Nepal by using Gompertz Function